UniMath/agda-unimath/src/modal-type-theory/flat-discrete-crisp-types.lagda.md

 **Terminology:** In _Brouwer's fixed-point theorem in real-cohesive homotopy type theory_, this is called a _crisply discrete_ type.

-The
-{{#concept "universal property" Disambiguation="of flat discrete crisp types" Agda=universal-property-flat-discrete-crisp-type}}
-of flat discrete crisp types states that

 ## Definitions

 ### Flat discrete crisp types